antvis/Graphin/README.md

 ## 📦 Installation

-If you are a web developer using React, then you can use Graphin as a normal React component.
+If you are using React, then you can use Graphin as a normal React component.

-This article uses yarn to install dependencies, and npm is also fine.
-The following install Graphin's core components `@antv/graphin` and analysis components `@antv/graphin-components`, and Graphin's official icon library `@antv/graphin-icons`
+It uses yarn to install dependencies in this article, while npm is also fine.
+The following commands install Graphin's core components `@antv/graphin` and analysis components `@antv/graphin-components`, and Graphin's official icon library `@antv/graphin-icons`

 ```bash
 yarn add @antv/graphin@latest --save